-Today's phone market is a shiny metallic jungle, here's how you can navigate through it.
+Today's phone market offers plenty of options to choose from, here's how you can navigate through it.

-Here are the ways you can compare mobile phones, and some handy explanations for the more technical words thrown around by handset manufacturers.
+Compare mobile phones and read some handy explanations for the more technical words thrown around by handset manufacturers.

 Current deals for mobile phones